New and old Saito-Kurokawa lifts classically via $L^2$ norms and bounds on their supnorms: level aspect: Introduction

 In an Appendix (Section~\ref{appendix}) we provide optimal bounds for the size of $S_k(N)$ for all $k > 2$ and $N$, including $k$ half-integral ($N$ square-free).
 For this, we give a direct argument relying on Poincar\'e series and mean squares of Fourier coefficients.
 When the level is not square-free some delicate arguments involving various cusps will be used, however.
 This is more complicated than the square-free case, and we rely on a lemma of Saha \cite{saha2017sup} that allows us to work in convenient regions, and then we can follow our original trajectory of proof.
 When $k=2$ and $N$ is square-free, the following is known from \cite{jorgenson2004bounding}, but it seems nothing is known for non-square-free levels.

 \begin{thm} Let $N$ be any integer and $k >2$ be any positive integer.
 Then

 The same result holds for all principal congruence subgroups and for half-integral weights $\ge 5/2$ and square-free level. \end{thm} The implied constant can be shown to be polynomial in $k$.
 The main issue for half-integral weights is that the theory of Atkin-Lehner operators is subtle.
+Such operators aid in localizing the mass of the eigenforms in the orthonormal basis.
 Our arguments use no (arithmetic) diagonalization of oldforms (cf. \cite{michel1998points}), nor Deligne's bound on Fourier coefficients.
 We essentially relate the problem to majorants of suitable Eisenstein series, which are well understood.